schoon3r/schoon3r.github.io/flaws_cloud.md

 3. In your EC2 console, go to volume.
 From the volume you've just created, create a new snapshot of that volume.
 4. Go to your Snapshots > and then create an image from that snapshot
 5. Go to AMIs > and then launch an instance using that image.
 Just use default free tier values.
-6. Important! ~ before the end, in Step 6: Configure Security Group"... make sure to create your own SSH keys so you can login into this instanace.
+6. Important! ~ before the end, in Step 6: Configure Security Group"... make sure to create your own SSH keys so you can login into this instance.
 Download that shit and save that baby for later.
 7. Connect to your instance using your own terminal (not the AWS cloudshell)
 8. traverse the directors (ls), and then...